Alhaj Shamim Uddin: Organizational affiliations

-Alhaj Shamim Uddin founded this non political organisation with the profound intention to revive Islamic spirit in all sects.
+Alhaj Shamim Uddin founded this non political organisation with the intention to revive Islamic spirit in all sects.
 Pakistan Islamic Forum consists of a Founder chairman, one central President and general secretary with other office bearers.
 It also has power structure on town levels, Union Council Level with office bearers, general members and workers.
 This organisation organizes various Islamic conferences and seminars aiming to unite the Muslims to serve together for a common purpose.
 He was the founder and chairman of this organisation.
 Pakistan Islamic Forum celebrates birth anniversary of Muhammad by organising Islamic conferences since 1995.
-This conference has a unique motive to assemble Aalims and scholars from all Islamic sects on one platform which largely contributes to rejuvenate the core teachings of Muhammad.
+This conference assembles Aalims and scholars from Islamic sects on one platform which largely contributes to rejuvenate the core teachings of Muhammad.